 A new team under MikeMap was created to build email for corporations with the acquisition of Network Courier in 1991.
 The importance of email was certain, though it would be five or even ten years until corporations saw email as a workplace standard.
 More important than email itself was building email to take advantage of the new Windows Server platform.
 Windows Server was still very new and part of the dual mission of NT in addition to Workstation.
 Version 1.0 did not ship until mid-1993, and it would be 1996 before the first broadly used release was completed, NT 4.0.
 BillG’s strategy for a platform was to build the platform strength by also building apps and create strength in apps by making a singular bet on a new platform—deliberately creating the virtuous cycle.
 This was especially important in the early days of the platform when it was difficult to get existing companies to bet on something that might not be commercial for years.
 That was exactly the goal of the new EMS team—Enterprise Mail System (or sometimes Messaging, with an early code name Mercury, as in messaging).

 No one had ever built email on Windows Server using the new architecture approach called client-server that Windows was designed to support.
 Significant internet standards for email did not yet exist reliably (the familiar @ sign was decades old, but routing email around, use of anything but plain text in messages, attachments, and more were still flaky).
 Windows Server did not yet exist.
-Tom Evslin (TomEv) was brought to Microsoft via the Network Courier acquisition to lead EMS engineering.
+Tom Evslin (TomEv) was brought to Microsoft via an acquisition (Solutions, Inc. which made Mail software used in Mac Office in 1990) ultimately to lead EMS engineering.
 He brought with him detailed knowledge and experience in email and experience with the challenges of scaling email to hundreds or thousands of people.
 Microsoft, with its history of personal computing, had yet to internalize how different computing and data storage would be when running on servers or meeting the needs of thousands of simultaneous users using PC servers, and how different it would be to sell and deploy mission critical data center software.

 There was a lot for me to dive into as TA.
 I had to figure out how to frame the challenges the team faced so that BillG was effective in driving his strategy.
 Given how much the team needed to do—and I was empathetic—it would have been easier and more straightforward to minimize the reliance or dependency on other parts of Microsoft.
 As Bill reiterated on many occasions, that was not the sort of strategic approach Microsoft benefited from—in fact, Lotus Notes was already succeeding by not relying on Microsoft all that much, even emphasizing its cross-platform capabilities.